Maine Policy Summer

 Maine Policy Internship Program

-The Maine Policy Internship Program is an opportunity for undergraduate and graduate-level students who seek to supplement their education by gaining real-world experience in a public policy think tank.
-Interns with Maine Policy will receive training in one of three disciplines and work alongside our staff and Board of Directors to develop professional skills in a creative nonprofit environment.
+The Maine Policy Internship Program is an opportunity for undergraduate and graduate-level students who seek to supplement their education by gaining real-world experience at a public policy think tank.
+Interns with Maine Policy will receive training in one of three disciplines and work alongside our staff to develop professional skills in a creative nonprofit environment.

 Length of Internship

-The Maine Policy Internship Program is a 10-week program that starts on May 29, 2019 and ends on August 2, 2019.
+The Maine Policy Internship Program is a nine-week program that starts on June 3, 2024 and ends on August 2, 2024.
 Interns are expected to spend three full-time days per week in the Maine Policy office in Yarmouth, ME.
+Virtual internship opportunities are possible.

 Public Policy Internship